China Scholarship Council PhD Scholarships

 - 8 March 2019 - the University of Hull will notify all candidates who have been successfully nominated to apply to the CSC.

 - 20 March – 5 April 2019 – if you are nominated, you must apply directly to the CSC, online.
+For guidance on their application process and contact detail, check their official website.

 - By end of May 2019 – the CSC will notify all successful candidates.
 You must send a copy of your CSC scholarship letter to us at firstname.lastname@example.org.